hujhax/austin-improv-wiki/Performers/Quinn Buckner.md

 **Quinn Alquetz** is an improv performer, software engineer, and all around cool guy.

 ## History
 In 2008 while attending UT Quinn saw some [[Troupes/GigglePants]] shows on campus and fell in love with the way someone could get on stage and be bound by nothing more than the imagination.
 He had to wait till the next year to try out as the auditions had happened the month before.
-In September of 2009 he auditioned, made it in and met friends and future troupe mates [[Colin Bates]] and [[Performers/Kyle Traughber]].
+In September of 2009 he auditioned, made it in and met friends and future troupe mates [[Performers/Colin Bates]] and [[Performers/Kyle Traughber]].
 In November he started taking classes at [[Merlin Works Institute for Improvisation]] and went through 101-601 back to back.
 While still in 101 via the [[Merlin Works Mixers]] he made it into his first troupe [[Troupes/Anticdotes]] coached by [[Performers/Ace Manning]].
 In March of 2010 he got invited to be apart of his first main stage show, the 2010 run of *[[Shows/Guilds Of Steel]]* and in September became co-leader of Gigglepants.
 2010 was also his first festival as he played in [[The Out Of Bounds Comedy Festival]] with Anticdotes.
 In August of 2011 he started TA'ing for Merlin Works with 101.
-2012 saw his first out of state festival in the attendance of Hawaii's Improvaganza with *[[The Professor -  Improv Inspired by Doctor Who]]* as well as his first [[The Hideout Theatre]] main stage show, *[[Shows/Fandom]]*.
+2012 saw his first out of state festival in the attendance of Hawaii's Improvaganza with *[[Shows/The Professor -  Improv Inspired by Doctor Who]]* as well as his first [[The Hideout Theatre]] main stage show, *[[Shows/Fandom]]*.
 In 2013 he was asked to join his first continually running show as a member of the newly starting [[Shows/The Big Bash]].
 2014 was the year he and [[Performers/Ryan Austin]] formed [[Troupes/Austin-Austin]] his first duo and focused improv project.
 At the start of 2015 he started officially teaching at the Hideout.
 2016 He produced his first festival [[Improvised Play Festival]].
 He is still performing and teaching on a regular basis

 ## Troupes
 #### Active